 Career Paths for a Gerontology Degree

 An aging population creates a ripple effect of opportunity in every sector of the economy.
-Our alumni go on to pursue careers in these venues and many more:
+Our alumni go on to pursue careers in these sectors and many more:

 - Law and academia

-- Science, medicine, healthcare, mental health, pharmaceuticals and insurance
+- Science, medicine, healthcare, mental health and pharmaceuticals

 - Local, state and federal government

-- Nonprofits, social services, community-based and faith-based organizations
+- Advocacy, nonprofits, social services, community-based and faith-based organizations

 - Housing, urban planning and transportation